Japanese in Chicago: Education

 The Chicago Futabakai Japanese School is located in Arlington Heights, Illinois.
 The Chicago Futabakai Japanese School Saturday school first opened in the North Side in May 1966.
 The Saturday school moved to Skokie, Illinois, in May 1978.
 At that time, the day school opened in Skokie, with four teachers sent by the Japanese government.
 In August 1984 the Saturday school and day school moved to Niles, Illinois.
 The current campus in Arlington Heights opened on Monday April 6, 1998, and classes at that location began on Friday April 10, 1998.

 There was a Japanese school in the pre-World War II era.

 Religion

+The Buddhist Temple of Chicago was founded in 1944.
 The Midwest Buddhist Temple, a Japanese Buddhist temple, opened in 1972.
 In the pre-World War II era there were Japanese Christian churches and Buddhist temples.